-Dr. Puterman performs canine exposures in coordination with Bethesda and Washington, DC orthodontists.
+Dr. Puterman performs canine exposures in coordination with orthodontists.
 After he conducts the surgery, the orthodontist can use special brackets and wires to guide the exposed canine teeth into their proper places.
 The result is a complete smile with even and well-aligned teeth.

 How Canine Exposures Work

 Usually, an orthodontist will recommend that a patient see Dr. Puterman to get treatment for their impacted canine teeth.
-Bethesda and Washington, DC parents will typically bring in their children aged 11-15 to Dr. Puterman’s practice for an initial consultation.
+Parents will typically bring in their children aged 11-15 to Dr. Puterman’s practice for an initial consultation.
 Canine exposures are a well-established and straightforward procedure, and parents and patients can expect an effective and aesthetically appealing outcome.

 During the consultation, Dr. Puterman will: